thecreation/remark-docs/docs/files.md

 <link href="../assets/skins/red.css" rel="stylesheet" type="text/css">
 ```

 If you want customize the colors or create a new skin, you can customize the skin's scss file on `(layout)/src/skins/` folder.
-After done, using `gulp dist-skins` or `grunt dist-skins` to get css files updated.
+After done, using `gulp skins`.